philipbankier/crypto-brain/README.md

-# Memecoin Monitor
+# Crypto Brain v0

-A service that monitors Discord channels for tweets about potential memecoins, analyzes them, and tracks their performance.
+A service that monitors Discord channels for tweets about specific cryptocurrencies, analyzes them, and tracks their performance.

 ## Quick Start